CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 ```
 docker-amd64/
 ├── Dockerfile              # Dockerfile template.
-Edit if you are buildings things manually.
+Edit if you are building things manually.
 ├── docker-compose.yml      # Docker Compose template.
 Edit if you have a custom local deployment.
 ├── entrypoint.sh           # Entrypoint script.
-Edit you need to start programs when the container starts.
+Edit if you need to start programs when the container starts.
-├── template.sh             # A utility script to help you interact with the template (build, deploy, etc).
+├── template.sh             # A utility script to help you interact with the template (build, deploy, etc.).
-├── .env                    # Will contain yout personal configuration.
+├── .env                    # Will contain your personal configuration.
 ├── dependencies/
 │   ├── environment.yml     # Conda and pip dependencies.
 │   ├── apt-build.txt       # System dependencies (from apt) for building the conda environment, and potentially other software.